aplteam/Tatin/docs/InstallingTheTatinServer.md

 #### The file `entrypoint`

-In this file a couple of environment variables are defined that might not be set to your taste: `TRACE_ON_ERROR`, `SINGLETRACE` and `CLASSICMODE`.
+In this file, a couple of environment variables are defined that might not be set to your taste: `TRACE_ON_ERROR`, `SINGLETRACE` and `CLASSICMODE`.

 #### The file `CreateTatinDockerContainer.sh`

 1. You must change the `source` parameter so that it points to the folder that hosts the Tatin server data.

-2. You might need to change the port 443, defined with the `-p` flag.
+2. You might need to change port 443, defined with the `-p` flag.

-   This can only ever be 80 or 443 on your local machine if the Tatin server is not exposed to the Internet, because in that scenario Tatin should run behind a web server like Apache.
-In that case Apache would listen to 80 or 443 but communicate with the Tatin server on a different port.
+   This can only ever be 80 or 443 on your local machine if the Tatin server is not exposed to the Internet because in that scenario Tatin should run behind a web server like Apache.
+In that case, Apache would listen to 80 or 443 but communicate with the Tatin server on a different port.

 3. The second port exposed in that script is used for connecting with Ride to the interpreter, if ever.
 (Note that the INI file rules whether the interpreter allows a Ride or not)

-### Docker work flow
+### Docker workflow

 Execute these steps:

 1. Call  `./BuildImage.sh` for creating the image
 2. Call  `./CreateTatinDockerContainer.sh` for creating the container from that image
-3. Call  `start-tatin.sh` to actually start the container; this script ensures that the container is restarted after a crash or auto-started after a reboot
+3. Call  `start-tatin.sh` to start the container; this script ensures that the container is restarted after a crash or auto-started after a reboot

 ## Testing and Debugging